 2:30 pm LPMC

 N'ila and Havdala

 1226 Vermont Avenue, NW

 Washington Plaza Hotel (WPH)

 All locations are accessible by public transit.
 To plan your trip by bus or train, please visit the Metro Trip Planner.

 Parking is available at the Washington Plaza Hotel at 10 Thomas Circle.
 A very limited number of discount vouchers will be available at the membership table in the LPMC lobby and will be distributed on a first-come, first-served basis.

 All Bet Mishpachah members receive High Holy Day tickets with their membership renewal or application.
 High Holy Day tickets for members include a delicious Break-the-Fast meal after N'ila (the Concluding service) and Havdala at the end of Yom Kippur.
-Tickets will be mailed to all members who renew by September 9.
-After that, they will be available at "will call' before services.
+Information about ticket mailing and ticket purchases will be forthcoming.

 Become a HHD Logistics Volunteer